muzafferozhan/Taxi_Fare_and_Gratuity_Prediction/README.md

 # Taxi Fare and Gratuity Prediction

-This project is based on a workplace scenario, where NYC Taxi & Limousine Commission contracted me for building predictive models to provide estimated fares and tips before the journey commences.
+This project is based on a workplace scenario, where NYC Taxi & Limousine Commission contracted my company for building predictive models to provide estimated fares before the journey commences.

 #### -- Project Status: [Completed]

-## Project Intro/Objective
+## Project Overview and Description

-The purpose of this project is to design a Multiple Linear regression model for fare amount prediction and Random Forest   identify key variables that could  build identify predictive insights from the TLC's trip dataset and
+The purpose of this project is to design a Multiple Linear regression model for taxi fare amount prediction and a machine learning model that provides predictions on whether a customer will be a generous tipper.
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)

-### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+The project started with initial inspection and EDA, followed by identification of key variables for modelling that were later restructured as part of feature engineering.

+The models built were then fit to the training data and their performance was checked using test data.

+Key deliverables from each step are provided in the executive summary reports provided in this repository.

+The jupyter notebook provided is a walk-through of the whole project with step-by-step explanations, codes and their outputs.

+Dataset used for the project is a sample drawn from TLC's 113 millions-row data.

+Full dataset is available at https://data.cityofnewyork.us/Transportation/2017-Yellow-Taxi-Trip-Data/biws-g3hs

 ### Methods Used
-* Inferential Statistics
+* Descriptive Statistics
 * Data Visualisation
+* Anomaly Detection, Data Cleaning, Outlier Imputation
-* Predictive Modeling
+* Predictive Modeling and Machine Learning:
-* Machine Learning
+    Linear Regression
+    Random Forest
+    XGBoost

 ### Technologies
 * Python,Tableau
-* Pandas, Numpy, Scipy, Matplotlib, Seaborn, sklearn, RandomForestClassifier, GridSearchCV, XGBClassifier
+* Pandas, Numpy, Scipy, Matplotlib, Seaborn, sklearn, XGBoost
-*
-* etc.

-## Project Description
-- Dataset used for the project is a sample drawn from TLC's 113 millions-row data (https://data.cityofnewyork.us/Transportation/2017-Yellow-Taxi-Trip-Data/biws-g3hs).

-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here)

 ## Needs of this project